Singularities and full convergence of the M\"obius-invariant Willmore flow in the $3$-sphere: Abstract

 \section{Abstract}

-In this article we continue our investigation of the M\"obius-invariant Willmore flow, starting to move in arbitrary $C^{\infty}$-smooth and umbilic-free initial immersions $F_0$ which map some fixed compact torus $\Sigma$ into $\rel^n$ respectively $\sphere^n$.
-Here, we investigate the behaviour of flow lines $\{F_t\}$ of the M\"obius-invariant Willmore flow in $\sphere^3$ starting with Willmore energy below $8\pi$, as the time $t$ approaches the maximal time of existence $T_{\textnormal{max}}(F_0)$ of $\{F_t\}$.
-We particularly investigate the formation of ``singularities'' of flow lines of the M\"obius-invariant Willmore flow in both finite and infinite time.
-We will firstly consider general flow lines in $\sphere^3$, and afterwards we will focus on flow lines, which start moving in smooth parametrizations of Hopf-tori in $\sphere^3$.
-We will see that every ``limit surface'' of a flow line $\{F_{t}\}$ of the MIWF can be described by the support of an integral $2$-varifold $\mu$ in $\rel^4$, which is the measure-theoretic limit of the sequence of varifolds $\{\Hn\lfloor_{F_{t_{l}}}\}$, for an appropriate sequence of times $t_{l} \nearrow T_{\textnormal{max}}(F_0)$, and that the support $\textnormal{spt}(\mu)$ has either degenerated to a point or is homeomorphic to either a $2$-sphere or a compact torus in $\sphere^3$.
-In the non-degenerate case in which the limit surface $\textnormal{spt}(\mu)$ is a compact surface of genus $1$, it can be parametrized by a uniformly conformal bi-Lipschitz homeomorphism of class $(W^{2,2}\cap W^{1,\infty})(\Sigma)$.
-Under certain additional conditions on the considered flow line $\{F_t\}$ such a non-degenerate limit surface of $\{F_t\}$ can be parametrized by a uniformly conformal diffeomorphism of class $W^{4,2}(\Sigma,\rel^4)$.
-Finally, if the initial immersion $F_0$ of a flow line $\{F_t\}$ is assumed to parametrize a smooth Hopf-torus in $\sphere^3$ with Willmore energy smaller than $8\pi$, then we obtain stronger types of convergence of particular subsequences of $\{F_{t_{l}}\}$ to uniformly conformal $W^{4,2}$-parametrizations of certain limit Hopf-tori, and this insight finally yields a surprisingly simple criterion for full $C^m$-convergence of such a flow line $\{F_t\}$ of the MIWF to a smooth diffeomorphism parametrizing the Clifford-torus - up to a M\"obius-transformation of $\sphere^3$ - as $t\nearrow \infty$, for every fixed $m \in \nat$.
+In this article we continue our investigation of the M\"obius-invariant Willmore flow (MIWF), starting to move in arbitrary $C^{\infty}$-smooth and umbilic-free initial immersions $F_0$ which map some compact torus $\Sigma$ into $\rel^n$ respectively $\sphere^n$.
+Here we investigate the behaviour of flow lines $\{F_t\}$ of the MIWF in $\sphere^3$ starting with relatively low Willmore energy, as the time $t$ approaches the maximal time of existence $T_{\textnormal{max}}(F_0)$ of $\{F_t\}$.
+We particularly construct divergent flow lines and we investigate the formation of ``limit surfaces'' of both divergent and convergent flow lines of the MIWF.
+Such a limit surface is the support of a certain integral $2$-varifold $\mu$ in $\rel^4$, arising as a measure-theoretic limit of the sequence of varifolds $\{\Hn\lfloor_{F_{t_{l}}(\Sigma)}\}$, for an appropriately chosen sequence $t_{l} \nearrow T_{\textnormal{max}}(F_0)$.
+The support $\textnormal{spt}(\mu)$ of such a limit $2$-varifold $\mu$ is either empty or homeomorphic to some compact closed manifold of genus either $0$ or $1$.
+In the ``non-degenerate case'', in which the limit surface $\textnormal{spt}(\mu)$ is a compact surface of genus $1$, $\textnormal{spt}(\mu)$ can be parametrized by a uniformly conformal bi-Lipschitz homeomorphism $f$ of class $(W^{2,2}\cap W^{1,\infty})(\Sigma)$, and under certain additional conditions on the sequence $\{F_{t_{l}}\}$ such a uniformly conformal parametrization $f$ is a diffeomorphism of class $W^{4,2}(\Sigma,\rel^4)$.
+Finally, if the initial immersion $F_0$ of a flow line $\{F_t\}$ is assumed to parametrize a smooth Hopf-torus in $\sphere^3$ with Willmore energy not bigger than $8 \pi$, then we obtain more precise statements about the flow line $\{F_t\}$ as $t \nearrow T_{\textnormal{max}}(F_0)$, especially stronger types of convergence of particular subsequences of $\{F_t\}_{t \geq 0}$ to uniformly conformal $W^{4,2}$-parametrizations of limit Hopf-tori.
+This insight will finally yield a new criterion for full smooth convergence of such flow lines of the MIWF to smooth diffeomorphisms parametrizing the Clifford torus - up to M\"obius-transformations of $\sphere^3$ - as $t \nearrow \infty$.